jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Once we empower the frontline to use modern tools, we'll evolve solutions to road traffic, government debt, climate change.
 What a bunch of great reasons to be happy!

 Ordinary people living happy lives wins the game of evolution.
-To get there, we need to adopt a modern philosophy and become a player god of the modern age.
+To get there, we need to adopt a modern philosophy and become player gods of the modern age.
 We've upgraded our philosophy many times before, and it's simply time to do it again.

 <div style='position:relative; padding-bottom:calc(57.50% + 44px)'><iframe src='https://gfycat.com/ifr/KeenAmpleHusky' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div><p> <a href="https://gfycat.com/keenamplehusky"></a></p>

 <a href="https://gfycat.com/ifr/KeenAmpleHusky" target="_blank" class="button small">Reader</a>

-_Like magic, or even the Force, this machine can make face-masks, wrenches, replacement parts, and almost anything else.
+_Like magic, or the Force, this machine can make face-masks, wrenches, replacement parts, and almost anything else.
 Using new technology is real politics.
 Because it promotes evolution.
 Sadly, new tools are often against the rules because Industrial Age companies want us to keep using their obsolete stuff.
 We'll overcome this antagonism below._

 ---